nimble-byte/thesis-code/evaluation/README.md

 # Evaluation Notebook

 This directory contains a Jupyter Notebook (`evaluation_notebook.ipynb`) used to evaluate the results of the study.
 The notebook includes code to analyse the questionnaire responses and create plots for the presentation.
+Helper variables have been extracted to the `constants.py` file for easier configuration.
 ## Getting Started

 If you set up the repository wide Python environment as described in the main `README.md`, you can run the notebook directly.
 If you haven't set up the environment yet, follow the steps outlined in the [main README](../README.md) first.